elron/Jimbory/README.md

 ### Microsoft Word - Fonts arn't working

 That why there are TTF files included.
-Install them and have fun :)
+Install them and you are ready to go :)

 ### Help Download